-(a) Christ is the Origination of Christianity.
-Professor Hugh Mackintosh has defined Christianity as "the religion which holds as its fundamental tenet that in the historic person, Jesus of Nazareth, God has been perfectly revealed as Father."
+In closing, something must be said about a larger aspect of the subject; namely holds as its fundamental tenet that in the historic person, Jesus of Nazareth, God has been perfectly revealed as Father."
 Christianity is not a church, not a creed, not a ritual, not a tradition, and we must also say, not a book.
 Christianity is Christ, the revelation of God as Life, Light, and Love, first in the historic and personal Christ, and then in the historic and mystical Christ.
 Christianity essentially is Christ, and that leads me to say that